 Federal regulations require the TPA to annually adopt safety targets for each of five safety performance measures.
-In February 2018 and again in February 2019, the TPA Governing Board adopted targets of zero traffic-related fatalities and serious injuries and directed staff to create a Vision Zero Action Plan to progress toward these targets.
+In February 2018 and again in 2019 and 2020 the TPA Governing Board adopted targets of zero traffic-related fatalities and serious injuries.
+The TPA created a Vision Zero Action Plan to progress toward these targets.
 For more information on Vision Zero visit visionzeronetwork.org

 The Palm Beach TPA adopted a Vision Zero Action Plan on April 18, 2019.
 Vision Zero promotes a culture of safety grounded in six key principles: